We are rebooting the Passim Emergency Artist Relief (PEAR) Fund! Apply to receive funding below.

 Thanks to all who have contributed to our Passim Emergency Artist Relief (PEAR) fund which has provided much-needed financial relief to musicians during the Coronavirus crisis.
 Established in March 2020, grants totaling $161,000 have been distributed to over 250 artists.
 This has been a labor of love for all of us at Passim, and we appreciate your generosity.
-As normal gigs begin to return, we closed the PEAR fund and distributed a final round of grants.

 To celebrate the PEAR fund, and we had a special show live from Club Passim!
 Featuring a live set from Hank Wonder, updates on the PEAR fund from managing director Matt Smith, and a debut of a Bruce Cockburn music video made for the PEAR fund by many local musicians.
-Watch the 7/18 show & special Bruce Cockburn video below.
+Watch the July 18th, 2020 show & special Bruce Cockburn video below.

 The COVID-19 pandemic has greatly impacted the lives of independent musicians through canceled gigs and lost revenue from in-person music lessons.
 Club Passim decided to close and cancel all in-person shows through the end of 2020, but is now hosting a virtual music festival: KEEP YOUR DISTANCE FEST!
 Passim has reached out to musicians in their community to get on the bill!
 Musicians practicing social distancing will post videos of themselves playing in their living room for KEEP YOUR DISTANCE FEST that will feature songs about staying calm, hope, and sticking together.

 See our Youtube playlist of participating musicians here: